Africa

 Economic context

-State aid has been distributed more equitably to the print media since 2020, but journalists still face serious financial difficulties.
-The raw material crisis in 2014 and the pandemic in 2020 ended up bankrupting many media outlets.
-The advertising market has also shrunk, and advertisers are now abandoning the more outspoken print media, radio stations and TV channels.
+State aid to print media has been distributed more equitably since 2020, but journalists continue to face serious financial difficulties.
+The raw materials crisis in 2014 and the Covid-19 health crisis caused the bankruptcy of many media outlets.
+The advertising market has also shrunk, and advertisers are now abandoning the more critical publications, radio stations and TV channels.

 Safety